jejjohnson/gp_model_zoo/docs/literature/multioutput.md

 ## 🆕 New!

+You'll find these below but I wanted to highlight them because they're pretty cool.

-??? info "Scalable Exact Inference in Multi-Output Gaussian Processes - Bruinsma et al (2020)"
+??? tip "Scalable Exact Inference in Multi-Output Gaussian Processes - Bruinsma et al (2020)"
     > They show a nice trick where you learn an invertible projection on your output space to reduce the crazy amount of outputs.

     📜 [Paper](https://arxiv.org/abs/1911.06287)